trendscenter/coinstac/coinstac-docs/docs/computation-author/coinstac-development-guide.md

 #### Create a compsec
 Starting a COINSTAC computatation begins with making a `compspec.json` a document that allows the COINSTAC system to understand how to run and use your computation with others or by itself.

 Below is an example from the COINSTAC regression algorithm.
-There is a metadata section containing usefull data, and a computation section for how to use your computation.
-COINSTAC

 The key sections here are